Dundee United F.C.: League

 Dundee United's first trophy came in 1925, when they won the 1924–25 Division Two championship.
 After two seasons in the top tier, they were relegated, but they won the Division Two title for a second time in 1928–29.
 Immediate relegation followed and the club finished runners-up in 1931–32.
 Another runners-up spot was claimed in 1959–60, in manager Jerry Kerr's first season, and from then club remained in the top division for the next 35-years.
 Under Jim McLean's management, the club won the Premier Division title for the only time, in 1982–83, resulting in European Cup football the following season.
-The title win was United's last major league success, although they finished runners-up in the First Division in 1995–96, after nearly avoiding relegation the previous season, and in third place in their first season back in the Premier Division.
+The title win was United's last major league success, although they finished runners-up in the First Division in 1995–96 (winning promotion via the play-offs) and in third place in their first season back in the Premier Division.
 A third lower league title was added in 2019–20, after the curtailment of the campaign with United clear in 1st place and subsequently a fourth lower league title was added in 2023–24, as United won the Championship title.